denishpatel/pg-clone-schema/README.md

 The **schema_object_counts.sql** file is useful for validating the cloning results.
 Just run it against source and target schemas to validate object counts after changing default schema name, **sample**.
 <br/><br/>

+# Regression Testing Overview
+Regression Testing is done using:

 # Limitations
 * You should not clone the "public" schema.
 The resulting output may not be accurate even if it finishes without any errors.
 * Foreign Tables are not handled at the present time.
 They must be done manually.